 While many PSA and Project Management tools will have Gantt Chart capabilities, some have greater functionality than others.

-Krow PSA, for example, has made significant improvements to their Gantt Chart experience in recent releases, working off feedback from real services teams who use the Gantt Chart for their project planning.
+Klient PSA, for example, has made significant improvements to their Gantt Chart experience in recent releases, working off feedback from real services teams who use the Gantt Chart for their project planning.

-Krow’s updated Gantt Chart features include: full inline editing, rapid task creation, drag-drop of task sequence, quick predecessor creation by wbs or task name, task scheduling directly from the Gantt, configurable columns display, split-pane, and much more deliver an exceptional experience for managing projects.
+Klient’s updated Gantt Chart features include: full inline editing, rapid task creation, drag-drop of task sequence, quick predecessor creation by wbs or task name, task scheduling directly from the Gantt, configurable columns display, split-pane, and much more deliver an exceptional experience for managing projects.
 The new Gantt experience is available as a standard page as well as a new Lightning Component.